Vargasavour Recipes

 Instructions

-• Pat the rockfish dry with a paper towel, slice it into two fillets, and season each piece lightly with sea salt.
+• Pat 14 oz (400 g) rockfish fillets dry with a paper towel, slice into 2 fillets, and season with ¼ teaspoon sea salt.

-• Heat the extra virgin olive oil in a pan over medium heat.
-Place the fillets in the pan, press gently with a spatula, and cook for 2 minutes on each side until golden brown and cooked through.
+• Heat 1 tablespoon extra virgin olive oil in a pan over medium heat.
+Add the fillets, press gently with a spatula, and cook for 2 minutes on each side until golden and cooked through.

-• In a small pan, heat 60 ml of extra virgin olive oil over low heat.
-Add minced garlic, chopped parsley, and chilli flakes, and sauté for about 1 minute until fragrant.
+• In a small pan, heat ¼ cup (60 ml) extra virgin olive oil over low heat.
+Add 3 minced garlic cloves, 1 tablespoon finely chopped parsley, and ¼ teaspoon chili flakes.
+Sauté for 1 minute until fragrant.

-• Stir in the white vinegar, then remove the pan from the heat and gently swirl for 1 minute to help the sauce thicken slightly.
+• Stir in 1½ tablespoons white vinegar, remove from the heat, and gently swirl for 1 minute until the sauce thickens slightly.

 • Drizzle the warm garlic sauce over the seared rockfish and serve immediately with a fresh salad.